descope/nextjs-hackathon-template/README.md

 <img width="300" src="./readme-assets/airtable_base.png" />

-Fig: Finding our Airtable base

 <br/>

 2. We can create a [personal access token](https://airtable.com/create/tokens/new) for our Airtable with the following permissions and our Hacker Base selected.

 <img width="700" src="./readme-assets/create_token.png" />

-Fig: Create a personal access token in Airtable

 <br/>